cmwedin/cmwedin/README.md

-Hi i'm Chris, I'm an aspiring independent game developer and within these repositories you can find some samples of my code.
-I'm currently working on [a unity library](https://github.com/cmwedin/CustomGraphs) for implementing graphs and graph theory algorithims.
+Hi I'm Chris, I am a systems and tools engineer with a focus on game development as well as an aspiring founder of an independent game development studio.
+Within my pinned repositoried are multiple unity packages I have developed for use accross my projects that you may find useful as well.
+My development focus right now is on my [CardEngine](https://github.com/cmwedin/CardEngine) package for use accross deck-builder type games.

 <!---
 cmwedin/cmwedin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.